OZI-Project/OZI/README.rst

 ^^^^^^^

 OZI is released under the terms of the 2.0 version of the Apache License, approved by the Apache Software Foundation.
+As of 13-Sept-2023 the OZI project has adopted the language of the LLVM-exception to mitigate GPLv2 compatibility issues and reduce publishing clutter.
 OZI meets the Open Source Initiative's definition of open source software, and the Free Software Foundation's definition of GPLv3-compatible open source software.